SOJA: 2019–present: Recent years

 After a three year hiatus, SOJA released their seventh studio album, Beauty In Silence on September 24, 2021.
 Parts of the album were recorded at Inner Circle's legendary Circle House Studios in Miami, Florida by Niko Marzouca and Rob Marks.
 It was also recorded at New Jersey's Sterling Sound and Dave Matthews' Haunted Hollow Studio in Charlottesville, Virginia.
 Featured album guest artists include: Collie Buddz, Dirty Heads, J Boog, Nanpa Basico, Rebelution, Slightly Stoopid, Stick Figure, and UB40.

 The album debuted at No. 2 on the Billboard Reggae Albums charts.
 It also debuted at No. 34 on Billboard's Current Albums Sales chart, and No. 52 on Billboard's Top Album Sales chart.
 Billboard describes the album as, "Contemporary reggae with a forthright social conscience."

 According to SOJA's Facebook page, Beauty in the Silence is being considered for the 64th Annual Grammy Awards for Best Reggae Album.
 Also, their song "Press Rewind" featuring Collie Buddz and J Boog is being considered for Best Global Music Performance.

 In December 2021, SOJA was nominated for the fans-choice "2021 Album of the Year" award by Surf Roots TV & Radio for their album Beauty in the Silence.
 Voting was determined by Facebook, Instagram and Twitter users.
 This was the band's first time being nominated with the reggae rock streaming TV channel on Amazon Fire TV, Apple TV, and Roku.

 On April 3, 2022, SOJA won their first Grammy Award for Best Reggae Album for 2021's Beauty in the Silence at the 64th Annual Grammy Awards.
 This was their third nomination since 2015.
 They also made history for being the first American Reggae-Rock group to win the award.

+SOJA was one of the many featured reggae rock artists on Crossed Heart Clothing presents Pop Punk Goes Reggae, Vol. 1, which was produced by frontman Nathan Aurora of Iya Terra.
+The 16-track album was released on September 15, 2023 by Ineffable Records.
+The band put their reggae spin on a cover of "Sugar We're Goin Down" by Fall Out Boy.